oysstu/pyimc/README.md

 ###### (Optional) Only generate bindings for a subset of IMC messages
 A config file named whitelist.cfg can be placed in the root folder to only create bindings for a subset of the IMC messages.
-This can be necessary when compiling on embedded systems, as the linker comsumes much memory for the full message set.
+This can be necessary when compiling on embedded systems, as the linker consumes much memory for the full message set.
 If an unknown message is parsed, it will be returned as the Message baseclass rather than a specialized message.
 Look at minimal_whitelist.cfg for a set of messages that should always be included.